symfony/symfony-docs/cookbook/service_container/scopes.rst

 Using a Service from a narrower Scope
 -------------------------------------

-If your service has a dependency on a scoped service (like the ``request``), you have three ways to deal with it:
+The most common problem with "scope" is when your service has a dependency on the ``request`` service.
+The *easiest* way to solve this is to instead inject the ``request_stack`` service and access the current Request by calling the ``getCurrentRequest()`` method.

+This solution is great, but there are also others:

-* Use setter injection if the dependency is "synchronized"; this is the recommended way and the best solution for the ``request`` instance as it is synchronized with the ``request`` scope (see :ref:`using-synchronized-service`).
+* Use setter injection if the dependency is "synchronized"; (see :ref:`using-synchronized-service`).

 * Put your service in the same scope as the dependency (or a narrower one).
 If